AfricasTalkingLtd/africastalking-php/README.md

 ```php
 $token->createCheckoutToken($phoneNumber);
 ```
-- `$phoneNumber`: Phone number to create an account for
+- `$phoneNumber`: Phone number to create checkout token for

 ### Generate Auth Token

-Generate an auth token to us for authentication instead of the API key.
+Generate an auth token to use for authentication API requests instead of your API key.

 ```php
 $token->generateAuthToken();